craftcms/docs/docs/getting-started-tutorial/environment/stack.md

 The word “stack” refers to the web software that’s needed to work with Craft CMS, which is detailed in [Craft’s minimum requirements](/3.x/requirements.md).

 Like your workstation, a web server can run different operating systems and apps.
-Web servers, however, use an OS and software specifically for running websites where common bundles of web software are referred to as “stacks”.
-(You’ve probably heard of a “full stack developer”, which means someone has experience with each of the software components in a particular stack.)
+Web servers, however, use an OS and software specifically for running websites.
+Common bundles of web software are referred to as “stacks.”
+(You’ve probably heard of a “full stack developer”, which means someone having experience with each of the software components of a particular stack.)

-Craft can run on a number of different stacks, but the main ingredients are...
+Craft can run on a few different stacks, but the main ingredients are...

-- **PHP**: the programming language in which Craft is written.
+- **PHP** – programming language in which Craft is written.
-- **A database**: the place where content and most information is stored, sort of like a collection of Excel files used by code that can work with lots of data quickly.
+- **A database** – place where content is stored, sort of like a collection of Excel files used by code that can work with lots of data quickly.
 Commonly MySQL or PostgreSQL.
-- **A web server**: the software that listens for requests made by your web browser, hands them off to a web application (like Craft), and gives a response back to the browser.
+- **A web server** – software that listens for requests made by your web browser, hands them off to a web application (like Craft), and gives a response back to the browser.
 Commonly Apache or nginx.

 The best way to get working quickly is to use a pre-packaged web stack that runs on your operating system.
 We’ll walk through setup using [Craft Nitro](/nitro/2.x/), a tool for managing your local development environment on macOS, Windows, and Linux.